k2view-academy/K2View-Academy/articles/30_web_framework/06_data_table_editor.md

   The filtering is reflected at the top action chips area, which also contains subscriber #13 chip.
 Clicking on the X at this chip leads to removing this filter and whole table data will be shown.

+  Note that table data is presented up to 1000 entries per table.

 #### Table Edit Mode

 To edit the table's content - click on the **Edit** button at the top Actions Bar, switching to Edit Mode.
+Editing is available according to the permission that granted to the user.

 The table in this mode shown with: